Regular Expressions for Fast-response COVID-19 Text Classification: Basic infrastructure

 Short words such as “cov” and “sars” run the risk of matching some unintended longer words, such as “covariance” and “tsars”.
 To prevent unintended matches, we surround short words with word-boundary symbols \verb/\b/, often with provisions for hashtags (\verb/#/) and digits.
 In some cases, we limit the number and type of characters between the beginning/end of the string (or the \verb/#/ character) and the given word.
 These safeguards are illustrated by the following one-line regex fragment.

 For right-to-left (RTL) languages, e.g., Arabic and Hebrew, editing regexes is awkward because ASCII characters are sequenced left-to-right and language-specific characters right-to-left.
 Some editors show inconsistent visual effects.
-We found that putting parentheses around each word in RTL languages lessens these difficulties.
+We found helpful to put parentheses around each word in RTL languages.